Blen-Wondimagegn/cli-project1218/README.md

 ## Cli-Project

-Contains a min database for all the diffrent rock types and their properties.
+Contains database for the diffrent rock types and their properties.

 ### Installing